hippopenny/kohya-trainer/README.md

 ### bitsandbytes 0.41.1 for Windows

 Install the Windows version whl file from [here](https://github.com/jllllll/bitsandbytes-windows-webui) or other sources, like:
+Note that there is no need to execute `cp` commands like 0.35.0 above.
+And this bitsandbytes installation need to happen after pytorch installation.
+We are using this version.

 ```powershell
 python -m pip install bitsandbytes==0.41.1 --prefer-binary --extra-index-url=https://jllllll.github.io/bitsandbytes-windows-webui